 So from their files the HV A could have made an initial decision to classify Rauch as a Candidate IM, and opened an IM Vorlauf (Informant Approach file and process) in which further information regarding his suitability would be evaluated and filed.
 Part of that process would have been to assess the best way to recruit Rauch.

 In the case of Rauch the process would likely have begun with a ‘confidential’ chat about politics with his prospective handler.
 At this point there would have been no doubts about his political reliability – if there had been then the candidature would have ended without Rauch even being aware that he had been considered as a potential informant.
-The only variable at this stage would have been whether Rauch would have agreed to working as an informant.
+The only variable at this stage would have been whether Rauch would have agreed to work as an informant.
 The Stasi found no sure way to predict the reaction of the candidate, and many people declined to inform.

 - Positive commitment in terms of the candidate’s world-view, moral and political character.